About GIML Professional Development Levels Courses

 Who Should Attend?

 Early childhood, elementary, middle and high school music teachers, piano teachers, professional performers, and music education students who are interested in furthering their understanding of audiation and enhancing their teaching through an audiation approach.
 The framework for all classes in the PDLCs will be provided by music learning theory, developed by Dr. Edwin E. Gordon.
-Unique practical application of the theory and its use in early childhood, general and instrumental music will be presented by faculty who are experienced in teaching classes based on music learning theory.
+Unique practical application of the theory and its use in early childhood, general and instrumental music, and piano will be presented by faculty who are experienced in teaching classes based on music learning theory.

 *Participants should have some prior knowledge of and background in Music Learning Theory.